Home Compare GBF.DE vs WCC

 Bilfinger vs WESCO International: Which Stock Looks Stronger in 2026?

-Bilfinger SE holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-WESCO International still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Bilfinger SE holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+WESCO International still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 In the market, WESCO International carries the stronger setup — intact trend against Bilfinger SE's broken trend.
 That leaves a split case: the structural lead stays with Bilfinger SE, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (GBF.DE: HDAX, WCC: Russell 1000).
+Peer scores are normalised within each company's primary universe (GBF.DE: STOXX 600, WCC: Russell 1000).

 Trajectory Similarity